 My cookware set happens to be from Cook’s Essentials.
 All of the lids and a metal colander fit in and on the Dutch oven, and all the other cookware pieces nest together — taking up very little space in the cabinet.

-Oh, and make sure you get a good set of pots and pans.
+Make sure you get a good set of pots and pans.
 If you try to get lightweight ones, it will make you mad when you try cook with them.
-If you need to conserve on weight, throw out your extra shoes!
+If you need to conserve on RV weight, then throw out your extra shoes instead!